ggabrakadabra/review-details-page/README.md

 This Project uses the [json server package](https://github.com/typicode/json-server) as an api to make data lookup and storage easy

 ## How to Use
-run both `yarn start` and `json-server --watch db.json --port 3004` on page load there will be a list of reviews you can click on any review and add / view / edit a comment
+run `nf start` to start both the web and api servers otherwise, run `yarn start` and `json-server --watch db.json --port 3004` on page load there will be a list of reviews you can click on any review and add / view / edit a comment

 ## What I would add if I had more time
 I would like to get 100% test coverage
 The styling does not exactly match the mocks and ideally they would look the same.
+Everything should be tab navigable for accessibility, this is important for users who need screen readers

 ## Available Scripts
 In the project directory, you can run: